🎉 Get up to $1,000 in stock when you fund a new SoFi Active Invest account.* Learn more

 • TRIN calculates by dividing the Advance/Decline ratio by the Advance/Decline volume ratio.

-• A TRIN value above 1.0 suggests a bearish market, while below 1.0 indicates bullish conditions.
+• A TRIN value above 1.0 suggests a bearish market, while a value at or below 1.0 indicates bullish conditions.

-• Investors use TRIN alongside other indicators to identify potential buy or sell signals.
+• Investors use TRIN in conjunction with other indicators to identify potential buy or sell signals.

 What Is the Arms Index (TRIN)?

-The Arms Index, Trading Index or TRIN for short is a breadth oscillator used to identify pricing and value trends in the stock market.
-Specifically, the index looks at two things: Advance Decline ratio and Advance Decline volume ratio.
+The Arms Index, Trading Index or TRIN for short, is used to identify pricing and value trends in the stock market.
+Specifically, the index compares two things: the Advance-Decline ratio and Advance-Decline volume ratio.

-The former represents the number of advancing and declining stocks while the latter represents advancing and declining stock volume.
+The former represents the number of advancing and declining stocks while the latter represents advancing and declining stock volume in stock trading.
+The TRIN is typically used on an intraday basis to predict possible future market movements.

 The TRIN Formula